 In addition, if your older dog is eating less than normal, it’s important to make sure to feed them a food that provides plenty of calories in a smaller amount.
 If your dog has decided to only eat a small meal, it’s important they still get adequate nutrition!

 Sometimes, offering their food throughout the day in smaller amounts can help as well, so they don’t have to eat it all at once.
-This is especially helpful if you offer your dog their food for a few minutes and then remove it, so your dog learns to eat when food is offered instead of always having access to food and becoming bored with it.
+This is especially helpful if you offer your dog their food for a few minutes and then remove it, so your senior dog learns to eat when food is offered instead of always having access to food and becoming bored with it.

 Finally, it’s OK to spoil your older dog with more treats now and then.
 They’ve earned it after their long life with you, and treats are often higher in calories than their normal food.